sabinpark/ECE281_Lab2/README.md

 #### Full Adder Test Bench Results
 ![alt text](https://raw2.github.com/sabinpark/ECE281_Lab2/master/full_adder_waveform.PNG "Full Adder Waveform") Comparing the values of the waveform with the simulation proved that the simulation was a success!

+## Errors/Debugging
+Everything in my code seemed to be working well.
+The syntax for the full adder and the test bench were correct.
+However, when I first ran my simulation, the results were all "U".
+This meant that the inputs were not found properly.
+I went over my code multiple times and to no avail, the results were still incorrect.
+On a whim, I decided to restart ISE project navigator.
+I then reran the simulation and I got the correct results.
+I realized that when a simulation doesn't work, it may be due to the program itself and that restarting may be required.